HermanMartinus/justsketchme-frontend/_drafts/how-video-game-fashion-went-from-inspired-to-k-pop-to-nickelback...to-worse.md

 Yep.
 Those are things that happened and that were made and people maybe even wore.

 So what I gather from this is that someone from the Ubisoft merch team is now moonlighting as a character designer.
-Not really, but I need someone to explain that triangular hem to me and the decision to put anyone in a henley.
+Not really, but I need someone to explain that triangular droop hem to me and the decision to put anyone in a henley.

 I'm not saying that in order to keep video games an interesting and conceptually verdant space we need to populate them with garishly overdressed iconoclasts (hmmm) but I would personally like to see decided efforts being made to not be so dreadfully conformist.

-To heal your eyes, and my soul, here are a few standout sartorial moments that could and should restore hope for better days, and better clothes.
+To heal your eyes, and my soul, here are a few standout sartorial moments from AAA (read: mainstream, read: sold) games that could and should restore hope for better days, and better clothes.

 And hey, we'll always have Bayonetta.